Nuclear Regulatory Commission.

-Some mining processes use fluids to dissolve (or leach) a mineral without the need to remove physically the ore containing the mineral from an ore deposit in the ground.
+Background: Some mining processes use fluids to dissolve (or leach) a mineral without the need to remove physically the ore containing the mineral from an ore deposit in the ground.
 In general, these “in-situ” leach mining operations at uranium mines are considerably more environmentally benign than traditional mining and milling of uranium ore.
 Nonetheless, the use of leaching fluids to mine uranium may contaminate the groundwater aquifer in and around the region from which the uranium is extracted.
-The U.S. Nuclear Regulatory Commission (NRC) requires licensees to restore the aquifer to established water-quality standards following the cessation of in-situ leach mining operations.
+The U.S. Nuclear Regulatory Commission (NRC) requires licensees to restore the Start Printed Page 22729aquifer to established water-quality standards following the cessation of in-situ leach mining operations.

 The NRC also requires licensees to ensure that sufficient funds will be available to cover the cost of decommissioning their facilities.
 For these uranium mines, restoration generally consists of pumping specially treated water into the affected aquifer and removing the displaced water—and thereby the undesirable contaminants—from the system.
 Because groundwater restoration can represent approximately 40 percent of the cost of decommissioning a uranium leach mining facility, a good estimate of the necessary volume of treatment water is important to estimate the cost of decommissioning accurately.

 The subject report, prepared for the NRC by the U.S. Geological Survey, summarizes the application of a geochemical model to the restoration process to estimate the degree to which a licensee has decontaminated a site where a leach mining process has been used.
 Toward that end, this report analyzes the respective amounts of water and chemical additives pumped into the mined regions to remove and neutralize the residual contamination using 10 different restoration strategies.
 The analyses show that strategies that used hydrogen sulfide in systems with low natural oxygen content provided the best results.
-On the basis of those findings, this report also summarizes Start Printed Page 35745the conditions under which various restoration strategies will prove successful.
+On the basis of those findings, this report also summarizes the conditions under which various restoration strategies will prove successful.
 This, in turn, will allow more accurate estimates of restoration and decommissioning costs.

 The subject report will be useful for licensees and State regulators overseeing uranium leach mining facilities, who need to estimate the volume of treatment water needed to decontaminate those facilities.